tyleryouk/00os-origin/00reaper/00OS-commands/documentation/tool-call-patterns.md

 3. **Proper Error Handling**: Each tool call must include appropriate error handling
 4. **No Self-Execution**: Processes must never attempt to execute 00OS commands through terminal commands
 5. **Consistent Response Formatting**: All responses should use standard indicators (✅, ❌, ⚠️)
+6. **Dynamic Execution**: Tool calls must be executed based on the current state and input parameters
+7. **Fetch First**: All 00OS commands must use fetch_rules to retrieve process definitions

+## Recent Improvements (REQ-003)

+All 00OS processes have been updated to follow these enhanced implementation standards:

+1. **Replaced Terminal Commands**: Eliminated direct terminal command execution in favor of proper tool call sequences
+2. **Enhanced Error Handling**: Added comprehensive try/catch blocks with proper error codes and suggestions
+3. **Standardized Response Formatting**: Implemented consistent use of ✅, ❌, and ⚠️ status indicators
+4. **Modular Design**: Restructured processes to use helper functions for better code organization
+5. **Robust Argument Parsing**: Improved parameter handling with support for both positional arguments and flags
+6. **Documentation Integration**: Added detailed explanation parameters to all tool calls

 ## Common Tool Call Patterns